 - Kelsey Crow grew up in Cypress, attended Cy-Fair High School, and received degrees in Spanish and Political Communication from the University of Texas at Austin.
 Upon moving to Washington, Kelsey worked for Congressman Lloyd Doggett, serving as Press Secretary.
 She currently works at the VENG Group, where she focuses on day-to-day and crisis communication operations, strategic communications, and social media consulting for non-profits and civil rights groups.
 The daughter of a Texas history teacher, Kelsey is excited to serve on the Texas State Society board and bring a little bit of home to the Capital.

 Congressional Liaison: Democrats – Mickeala Carter

 - Mickeala Carter was born in Dallas and raised in Desoto, TX.
 Upon graduating from DeSoto High School, she attended Texas A&M University where she received her Bachelor of Science in agricultural leadership and development.
-Mickeala moved to Washington, DC in 2013, where she began as an Agriculture and Natural Resources Policy intern in the office of Congressman Filemon Vela (TX-34).
-Currently, she serves as Communications Director and Legislative Assistant for Rep. Vela.
+Mickeala moved to Washington, DC in 2013, where she began as an Agriculture and Natural Resources Policy intern in the office of Congressman Filemon Vela (TX-34) and she worked with Mr. Vela until 2019, where she last served as Communications Director and Senior Legislative Assistant.
+Currently, she is the Outreach Coordinator for the House Agriculture Committee under the leadership of Chairman Collin C. Peterson.
 When she isn’t working, Mickeala spends her time volunteering for Everybody Wins!
-DC, an organization dedicated to promoting children’s literacy, and serving at Citizens Heights Church, where she is a College Ministry and City Group leader, and a member of the Worship team.
+DC, an organization dedicated to promoting children’s literacy, and serving at Citizens Heights Church, where she is a College Ministry and Citizen Group leader, and a member of the Worship team..